bullishonyou/knox-wallet-nock/README.md

 1. Go to **Manage Wallets** in the menu
 2. See all your wallets (address, version, active status)
-3. Click on an inactive wallet to make it your active wallet
+3. Click on an inactive wallet to set it as active wallet
 4. Your dashboard will update automatically

 ---